Jean Daninos

-However Pigozzi and Simca chose cheaper and more trendy Carrozeria Bertone for the later the Simca 1000 derivatives (Simca 1200S) and ended the Simca partnership.
+However Pigozzi and Simca chose cheaper and more trendy Carrozzeria Bertone for the later the Simca 1000 derivatives (Simca 1200S) and ended the Simca partnership.
 The first Facel Vega model, designed by Daninos himself, debuted in 1954, equipped with a Chrysler engine.
 Daninos counted among his clients celebrities including (Tony Curtis, Ava Gardner) and racing drivers (Stirling Moss, Maurice Trintignant).
 Several sports car models followed until the company's demise in the mid-1960s.
 During ten years of production, FACEL had manufactured 3,000 automobiles.

 Daninos died in Cannes at age 94 from cancer.
 He was buried with his relatives in Jouy-en-Josas.